 • Don’t be afraid to ask: Many successful entrepreneurs and business leaders are happy to share their knowledge and expertise with up-and-coming founders.
 Don’t be afraid to reach out and ask for their guidance.

-• Be clear about your needs: When you’re approaching potential advisors or mentors, be clear about what you’re looking for and how you think they can help.
+• Be clear about your needs: When approaching potential advisors or mentors, be clear about what you’re looking for and how you think they can help.
 This will help you find people who fit your specific needs well.

-At the end of the day, building a strong network of advisors and mentors can be one of the most valuable things you can do for your startup.
+Building a strong network of advisors and mentors can be one of the most valuable things you can do for your startup.
 By surrounding yourself with great people with a track record of being there and doing that, you’ll be better equipped to navigate the challenges of startup life and come out on top with great teams behind you.

 The Significance of Interest Rates on Startup Finances